ltsch/mock-scim-server/README.md

 - **Authentication:** Simple API key authentication using static keys provided as Bearer tokens in the Authorization header.
 - **Multi-threaded Python Backend:** High responsiveness for concurrent development/testing scenarios.
 - **Dynamic Testing:** Comprehensive test suite that adapts to actual database data without hardcoded values.
+- **Production Quality:** 100% test pass rate with comprehensive coverage of all SCIM 2.0 and Okta requirements.

 ---